What Is Data Access Governance (DAG)?

 Robust data access governance uses a range of activities to achieve these objectives.
 It defines roles and responsibilities, sets up procedures for granting and revoking access, and audits data access regularly.

-• Accountability: Foster ownership and stewardship of data assets
+- Accountability: Assign clear ownership and stewardship of your organization’s data assets

 How Does Data Access Governance Work?